bitfocus/companion-module-analogway-awj/companion/HELP.md

 	With Timer Setup you can adjust the general parameters of the timer like the mode or colors.
 With Timer Adjust Time you set the time and with Timer Transport you can start and stop the timer.
 	For your convenience there are two options which toggle the running state: start/pause and start/stop.
 	Note, that Timer Transport doesn't work on Midra Simulator but it works on the real device.
+	Times for the Adjust Time command can be entered in the action or any variable with a matching content can be used.

 - Set Testpattern